Essential Zero Waste Swaps To Make At Home

 I've noticed many customers trying really hard to reduce their waste by choosing plastic free accessories and reusable alternatives.
 It’s not always an easy task finding swaps that work.

-We all know that plastic is convenient and essential in certain workplace settings, but if it’s not recycled correctly it harms marine life, takes decades to disintegrate and is reliant on the petroleum industry to thrive.
-We're happy to see a real boom in biodegradable alternatives in recent years as people become less inclined to buy plastic and are making some simple easy swaps.
+We all know that plastic is convenient and essential in certain workplace settings, but if it’s not recycled correctly it harms marine life and it takes decades to disintegrate.
+We're happy to see a real boom in biodegradable alternatives in recent years as people become more inclined to purchase reusable options to replace their plastic die hard habits.
 This list below are some changes we've recently made in our household and our waste is significantly less because of it.

-- I make my own household plant fertiliser with banana skins.
+- We make our own household plant fertiliser with leftover banana skins.
 This is honestly the easiest organic plant fertiliser.
 Simply save the skins and keep them in a bowl of water for up to 5 days.
 The water becomes potassium rich and full of minerals, perfect to put on your plants.
 Your plants will thrive.
 I've saved a few dying plants with this great hack.
 No more plastic fertiliser bottles needed.

 - Obviously bamboo toothbrushes are a no brainer.
 They work, they’re firm on your teeth, and they can be soft as well for kids, and they are compostable.
 Snip off the bristles first and then bin them, or use the bamboo to label plants or herbs in your garden.

-- Reusable cups and bags are a no brainer.
+- Reusable takeaway cups and reusable bags are essential for any family.
 With my trusted frank green cup, I can maintain my coffee addiction with a hot blast of fresh brew every day on the road.
 And the string reusable bags are so easy to squish into my handbag.
 I always have them on hand.